-- Career services maintains a list of past jobs and internships held by students.
+- Career Services maintains a list of your past jobs and internships.

-- Students can use CyHire to search job and internship postings from companies that contact Iowa State to recruit.
+- You can use CyHire to search job and internship postings from companies that contact Iowa State to recruit.

 - Career fairs are held each semester.

-- Additional networking opportunities are available to students throughout the year.
+- Additional networking opportunities are available to you throughout the year.

 See where other students have interned.
 Visit Career Connections.

 Students with unpaid internships or student teaching assignments can apply for scholarships.
 Learn more.